Moxio/sqlite-extended-api/README.md

 ```
 This corresponds to the [`loadExtension`](https://www.php.net/manual/en/sqlite3.loadextension.php)
 method in PHP's SQLite3 extension, or [`sqlite3_load_extension](https://sqlite.org/c3ref/load_extension.html)
 in the SQLite C interface.
+Returns `true` if the extension was successfully loaded,
+false if it was not.

 ### Obtaining the database filename
 To obtain the full disk path of the database connected to, use `getDatabaseFilename()`: